Epistemic Boundaries and Quantum Uncertainty: What Local Observers Can (Not) Predict: Results

 The third observer Maggie ($M$) possesses a magic prediction box providing predictive advantage over the quantum predictions for the entangled state.

 \begin{assumption}[\textbf{Predictive Advantage (PA)}] There exists a non-trivial decomposition of the quantum probabilities for at least one preparation and measurement, i.e.

-\end{assumption} The quantum probabilities on the left-hand side depend on Alice's and Bob's measurement settings $a, b$, and the quantum state $\rho$.
-The quantum state leads to a preparation $\mu(z)$ for Maggie's prediction box.
+\end{assumption} The quantum state $\rho$ leads to a preparation $\mu(z)$ for Maggie's prediction box.
 In principle, $z$ can also depend on the settings of the other observers which would lead to a version of superdeterminism, and retro-causation.
 The no-conspiracy Assumption \ref{assumption:no-conspiracy} below rules out such possibilities. $(PA)$ formalises the violation of empirical completeness \ref{def:empirical extension}.

 The predictive advantage is non-trivial if for at least one value of the variable $z$ coming from the magic prediction box, the prediction deviates from the Born rule for at least some outcome $x$, setting $a$, and state $\rho$, i.e. (omitting $z$'s dependency on other variables)